Norway suspends Rolls-Royce asset sale on security grounds

 Britain’s Rolls-Royce announced the planned sale on Feb.
 4 as part of a disposal plan aimed at helping the maker of engines for aircraft and ships survive the pandemic.

-Bergen Engines is, among other things, a supplier to NATO member Norway’s navy.
+Based in the city of Bergen on Norway’s west coast, Bergen Engines is, among other things, a supplier to NATO member Norway’s navy which is headquartered nearby.

 “There is significant uncertainty in relation to national security interests, and this uncertainty must be dealt with,” Justice Minister Monica Maeland told a news conference, while adding the sale must be put on hold for the time being.